proccaserra/rose2018ng-notebook/README.md

 needs write permissions in the system directories).

-### Running the 3-rose-metabolites-R-analysis.ipynb requires R installed and an IPython R kernel
+#### Running the 3-rose-metabolites-R-analysis.ipynb requires R installed and an IPython R kernel

 To install R, please see [here](https://www.r-project.org/) To install the IPython R kernel, refer to [IRKernel](https://irkernel.github.io):

-    1. Start R from a terminal (Important: *do not* run R from the app if you try to install the kernel, it must be from a terminal)
+    1. Start R from a terminal
+    (Important: *do not* run R from the app if you try to install the kernel, it must be from a terminal)
-    1. From the R terminal, issue ```IRkernel::installspec(user=FALSE)```.
+    2. From the R terminal, issue ```IRkernel::installspec(user=FALSE)```.
-    Note: if running into problems (e.g.), try running R with the following command: ```sudo -i R``` first, and then run the kernel installation. if you are still stuck, have a look at [this tutorial](https://mpacer.org/maths/r-kernel-for-ipython-notebook)
+    Note: if running into problems (e.g.), try running R with the following command:
+    ```sudo -i R``` first, and then run the kernel installation.
+    If you are still stuck, have a look at [this tutorial](https://mpacer.org/maths/r-kernel-for-ipython-notebook)